 Water damage is one of the most common reasons for insurance claims.
-A burst pipe, sump pump failure, a leaky appliance, or a flooded basement, these are just a few ways to discover how quickly water can damage your home or business.
+A burst pipe, sump pump failure, a leaky appliance, or a flooded basement, these are just a few ways to property owners have realized how quickly water can ruin your home or business.

-The damage that water does to the structure of a building is often hidden behind walls and cabinets, under carpets, and in various other unseen areas.
-If these places are left with high moisture content, the structure could suffer a fungal infestation later.
-Water’s destructive tendencies create the need to handle these losses quickly and correctly.
+Water damage to your home or property is often hidden behind walls and cabinets, under carpets, and in various other unseen areas.
+If these places do not receive proper water damage repair, your structure could suffer not only water damage but also a mold infestation later.
+Water’s destructive tendencies create the need for water damage repair quickly and correctly.

-The remediation process on a water loss should begin, within seventy-two hours.
-This does not account for bacteria and viruses which can grow much quicker.
-When water invades a structure time is of the essence.
-The sooner the drying process can begin the easier the remediation process.
-Proper cleaning and drying techniques can make all the difference when protecting against the start of a mold contamination.
+The remediation process on water damage should begin within 24-48 hours; when water invades a structure, time is of the essence.
+The sooner the drying process begins the easier the water remediation process.
+Following this time frame and using proper cleaning and drying techniques will also protect your home or property from mold growth.

-Allphase Restoration and Construction offers Complete Water Restoration Services Including:
+Allphase Restoration and Construction offers Flood Water Damage Restoration and Repair Columbus, OH.
+Our Complete Water Restoration Services Include:

 - 24 Hour Emergency Response Service, within 60 minutes guaranteed